Mauritius: British Mauritius (1810–1968)

-1830–1835: British rule and reform

 The British administration, which began with Sir Robert Farquhar as its first governor, oversaw rapid social and economic changes.
 However, it was tainted by the Ratsitatane episode.
 Ratsitatane, nephew of King Radama of Madagascar, was brought to Mauritius as a political prisoner.
 He managed to escape from prison and plotted a rebellion that would free the island's slaves.
-He was betrayed by his associate Laizaf and was caught by a group of militiamen led by Franco-Mauritian lawyer Adrien d'Épinay and summarily executed.
-He was beheaded at Plaine Verte on 15 April 1822, and his head was displayed as a deterrent against possible slave rebellions.
+He was betrayed by his associate Laizaf and was caught by a group of militiamen and summarily executed.

-In 1832, d'Épinay launched the first Mauritian newspaper (Le Cernéen), which was not controlled by the government.
-In the same year, there was a move by the procureur-general to abolish slavery without compensation to the slave owners.
-This gave rise to discontent, and, to check an eventual rebellion, the government ordered all the inhabitants to surrender their arms.
-Furthermore, a stone fortress, Fort Adelaide, was built on a hill (now known as the Citadel hill) in the centre of Port Louis to quell any uprising.

-Slavery was gradually abolished over several years after 1833, and the planters ultimately received two million pounds sterling in compensation for the loss of their slaves, who had been imported from Africa and Madagascar during the French occupation.